-(1) It represents the intra-group transaction charge under a series of commercial agreements among the Company's WFOE, subsidiaries, VIEs and VIEs' subsidiaries.

-(2) It represents the Company's investments in Camelot, the Company's subsidiaries.
+- (1) It represents the intra-group transaction charge under a series of commercial agreements among the Company's WFOE, subsidiaries, VIEs and VIEs' subsidiaries. - (2) It represents the Company's investments in Camelot, the Company's subsidiaries. - (3) It represents the primary beneficiary's share of loss generated from the VIEs and their subsidiaries.